 When the National Synchrotron Light Source came online in 1982, it became one of the world’s most widely used scientific facilities.
 Across more than three decades of operation, over 19,000 users conducted experiments using its beams of x-ray, ultraviolet, and infrared light, leading to many discoveries and two Nobel Prizes.
 NSLS ended operations in 2014 to make way for its more powerful successor facility, NSLS-II.

-Since the intensity of synchrotron light can be 10,000 times greater than conventional beams generated in a laboratory, scientists can use these beams to gain information about the electronic and atomic structures of materials, analyze very small samples, or study surfaces at the atomic level.
+Since the intensity of synchrotron light can be 10,000 times greater than conventional beams generated in a laboratory, scientists use these beams to gain information about the electronic and atomic structures of materials, analyze very small samples, or study surfaces at the atomic level.

-In conjunction with the Lab’s Center for Functional Nanomaterials, the NSLS provides researchers with state-of-the-art capabilities to probe the unique properties of matter at an extremely small scale -- the nanoscale.
+In conjunction with the Lab’s Center for Functional Nanomaterials, the NSLS provided researchers with state-of-the-art capabilities to probe the unique properties of matter at an extremely small scale -- the nanoscale.
 Nanoparticles, particles with dimensions on the order of billionths of a meter, could have revolutionary impacts, from more efficient energy generation and data storage to improved methods for diagnosing and treating disease.